KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 This is typically used to inject form submission process logic, once the form has been cleanly validated by iForms.

-NOTE: The only caveot is your app-logic should be regestered after the iForm logic (so as to auto reject invalid form state).
+**NOTE:** The only caveot is your app-logic should be regestered after the iForm logic (so as to auto reject invalid form state).

 ### Form State

-The following state shape is consistently maintained for each iForm.
+The following state shape is maintained for each iForm.

 **Please Note:** Typically this state tree is NOT interpreted directly ... rather the [IForm helper object](#iformmeta-iform) provides a